Desert Moon House:

 Several underground conduits connect the outbuilding to the house.
 These contain water, heating loop and DC electrical wires.
 One separate two-inch conduit is used for fiber-optic control lines and future communications.
 Another two-inch conduit is intended to be used for a whole-house vacuum line in the future.

 The house was designed for extremely low maintenance needs, to avoid the typical projects involving toxic paints, varnishes and tar shingles.
 The only exposed wood is the interior door frames.

 The roof, exterior walls and posts are all covered by steel plates with a 45-year warranty.
 A separate article in this series discusses the materials and construction methods in detail.

 Experience with the house

-The protected windows were very helpful during the first summer’s offgassing period.
-They could be left open all the time, no matter what the weather.
-The little awning window was cracked open most of the winter.
+The protected windows were very helpful during the first summerÕs offgassing period.
+They could be left open all the time, regardless of the weather.
+The little awning window was cracked open most of the first winter.

 The outdoor kitchen facilities have worked well, too, with few problems; mostly when the wind came from an unusual direction and cooled the pot so much it wouldnÕt boil.

 No propane or combustion fumes have ever been detected inside the house, though combustion fumes can sometimes be smelled when opening the door to the utility closet, depending on the wind.

 It would have been nice to have a small second bedroom, or a large walk-in closet, with more room to store books, clothes, linen and paper files, but that was not in the budget.

 Additional articles about this and other healthy houses can be found on www.eiwellspring.org/housingcases.html.